solana-foundation/developer-content/content/guides/token-extensions/dynamic-meta-data-nft.md

 the transactions.

 The program is also already deployed to dev net so you can try it out on dev net.
-Starting the js client
+The js client also has a button to mint the NFT.
+Starting the js client:

 ```shell
 cd app